 Here are some tips for traveling with kids to guide you through your voyages together, and ensure there will be plenty more kid-ventures to come.

 Preparation and Logistics

 For long road trips or air travel with kids, I assemble special goodie bags of snacks and activities.
 This cool new novelty appeases my 3-year-old when we’re delayed or sitting for what seems like an eternity.
 Other friends of mine wrap a few things in newspaper or gift wrap, either old toys their kids haven’t seen in a while or something small and new.
 Let kids open one treat per hour.
-“It’s important not to unveil all the great games right away,” said mother of three Heather Hawes, of Cohasset, Mass.
+“It’s important not to unveil all the great games right away,” said mother of three Heather Hawes, of Cohasset, MA.
 “There needs to be a strategic order and timing schedule to make it last!”

 Don’t forget: For families that use electronics, download movies, music or audio books in advance so they’re ready when Wi-Fi isn’t accessible.
 Make sure to have some of your kids’ favorites as well as special new video items.
 Plus, a dual car charger is a must!

 Less is more.
 Less is more.
 Less is more.
 You don’t need a week’s worth of clothes for a few days away, so stick to the basics for everyone.
 I do laundry at our hotel so we keep our vacation’s contents to a minimum.
 “After traveling with kids for many years, I discovered they always wear the same few outfits,” said Michelle Leys of Newport, R.I., whose children are 3, 5 and 7.
 “I got sick of carrying too much stuff they didn’t use.
 So I always just pack their L.L.
 Bean tote bag.
 Even for a monthlong road trip to the Grand Canyon, all they took was one small bag.”